universedocs/Universe-Docs/README.md

 8. Each things are completely automatable using no code features
 9. Documents follow a model
 10. Open source
-11. Functionality is residing server and client!
+11. Functionality is residing in server and client!
 No worries about internet connection!
+Can move some functionality to server due to low memory!
 12. Functionality resides in web service and is future proof

 It is the new way for the application!
 Hope developer recognise it!